I’m looking at February as a big month of base building. Just over 100 miles for the month and a push toward medium volume (for me).

-I’ve been more consistent running several a week (up to 5) and my long runs were going well enough in the low double digits for most of late December and January.
+I’ve been more consistent getting out there a few times a week and my long runs were going well enough in the low double digits.
 The lack of Polar Vortex weather has helped me get outside, plus I have treadmill access at New York Sports Club which has a ton of locations.
-I’m also doing coached speed training workouts with NYRR Tuesdays and Thursdays and trying to get in a few warmup miles prior to each session.
+I’m doing speed training Tuesdays and Thursdays, which is also helping.

 January 13-19: 29 miles.
 This is my highest weekly mileage since April, right before my plantar fibroma ended my spring/summer season.